-Embattled VA secretary meets with White House chief of staff
+Embattled VA secretary's staffer leaves in wake of watchdog report

+VA spokesman Curt Cashour confirmed Wright Simpson's departure, which was first reported by USA Today, and said the department will name a new chief of staff soon.
+Cashour also said the agency had opened a formal investigation into Wright Simpson's conduct.

+"President Trump has made clear that he expects VA leaders to hold themselves and other employees accountable when they fail to live up to the high standards taxpayers and Veterans deserve," Cashour said in a statement.

-Washington (CNN)Embattled Veterans Affairs Secretary David Shulkin met Thursday with White House chief of staff John Kelly amid scrutiny of Shulkin's travel practices during a 2017 European trip, according to a White House official familiar with the situation who said Friday that Shulkin was not fired.
+Shulkin met Thursday with White House chief of staff John Kelly, according to a White House official familiar with the situation, who said Friday that Shulkin was not fired.

 Shulkin, who also testified on Capitol Hill on Thursday, has acknowledged that the "optics of this are not good" but maintains that he did nothing improper.
 He did say he regrets distracting from his agency's mission.